olivcha/Semantic-search-models-for-chatbots/README.md

 # Metrics
 We are comparing the models based on their **accuracy** in user text's comprehension and **average time to compute** a prediction.

+We are also identifying the best threshold value for the OOD option (unrelated to any of the buttons).
+For any input where the most similar doc is below the threshold, the predicted label will be OOD.

 # Dataset
 Provided dataset is created at Imperial College London for the task of testing the model for user input mapping to chatbot buttons.
 It includes a set of user inputs in response to a chatbot utterance, a list of possible 'options' (buttons), and a label, which corresponds to user's intention in their text.